-Q. Why is gravel being carted from so far?
+Q. Why is gravel being carted from so

-Material is being carted from commercial gravel suppliers located in the Balonne Shire that are compliant with the Mining and Quarrying Safety and Health Act 1999 and other associated legislation, and that can supply material meeting the quality required.
+Material is being carted from suppliers commercial gravel located in the Balonne Shire that are compliant with the Mining and Quarrying Safety and Health Act 1999 and other associated legislation, and that can supply material meeting the quality required.

-Q. Gravel trucks are hauling on my road and causing damage; will this be students.
+Q. Gravel trucks are hauling on my road and causing damage; will this be fixed?